-The most notable development among fixed firms is the fall in the proportion of firms being contact by mail at least once a month.
+The most notable development among fixed firms is the fall in the proportion of firms being contacted by mail at least once a month.
 In 2018, a quarter of fixed firms (26%) said that they received contact form the FCA by mail at least once a month, compared with 35 per cent in 2017 and 42 per cent in 2016.
 There has been a slight increase in the proportion of fixed firms that have had face to face contact with the FCA at least once a month (51%, compared with 44% in 2017), and through the FCA website at least once a month (73%, compared with 68% in 2017).

 Firms were also asked to rate their level of interaction with the FCA.
-The vast majority (93%) felt the level of contact to be 'about right', three per cent felt it was 'too much' and four per cent felt it was 'too little'.
+Practically all (93%) felt the level of contact to be 'about right', three per cent felt it was 'too much' and four per cent felt it was 'too little'.
 These results are broadly comparable to those seen in 2016 and 2017.
 Results are also similar for fixed and flexible firms.

 There was some variation across sectors in terms of overall levels of contact (Fig. 6.2).
 Investment Management firms experienced the most regular contact with the FCA, with half (49%) reporting contact at least once a month.
 Contact levels are notably lower among firms in the General Insurance & Protection sector, with just a third (33%) reporting contact with the FCA at least once a month (40% and 36% respectively).
-The method of communication most commonly used is
+The method of communication most commonly used is broadly the same across all sectors.
+There is, however, some variation in relation to use of the